C4Q/AC-Android/cohort_5.4/unit_01/01_17_Git_and_GitHub.md

 and add the following text:

 ```
-# The Text Files Projecy
+# The Text Files Project

 This is a README.md file for the repository `text_files`, containing the following files (using a bulleted list):
 * chapter_01.txt